 WHY IS TRADE IMPORTANT?

 - Jobs.
-More than 41 million American jobs depend on trade, and trade is critical to the success of many sectors of the U.S. economy.
+Nearly 39 million American jobs depend on trade, and trade is critical to the success of many sectors of the U.S. economy.

 - Growth.
 According to economic data from the Federal Reserve Bank of St. Louis, U.S. real manufacturing output has risen by nearly 80% over the past 25 years.
 This represents the continuation of a long trend: U.S. manufacturing value-added has grown eightfold since 1947 in real terms.

 - Business.
 98% of the roughly 300,000 U.S. companies that export are small and medium-sized businesses, and they account for one-third of U.S. merchandise exports, according to the U.S. Department of Commerce.
 The number of small and midsized firms that export has risen about threefold over the past two decades.

 - Vast productivity gains relating to increased use of automation and information technologies have helped U.S. manufacturers retain and in many areas enhance their global competitiveness in recent years, even as the number of Americans employed in manufacturing has declined since its peak in 1979.

 - U.S. exports of manufactured goods reached nearly $1.4 trillion in 2018, accounting for 56% of all U.S. exports.

 - The U.S. Department of Commerce estimates that exports of manufactured goods directly support more than 6 million U.S. manufacturing jobs—roughly half of all manufacturing employment.

 - U.S. exports of services are also booming, reaching $828 billion in 2018, according to the U.S. Department of Commerce.